 - Click to expand the various skills headers and choose your skill level where appropriate

 - Click to expand the Locations section and select all the countries and locations you are willing and able to work in

 - When you’re finished, click “Save” at the bottom of the page

 Throughout the co-op process, you might need to submit forms as you work to find employment and complete your work terms.
-Remember that forms can take some time to process, so be sure to read carefully, include all necessary details and review all details for each specific form below.If you have questions, use the "Send a message" button on your WaterlooWorks dashboard and select the appropriate category for your situation:
+Remember that forms can take some time to process, so be sure to read carefully, include all necessary details and review all details for each specific form below.If you have questions, select "Send a message" from your WaterlooWorks dashboard and select the appropriate category for your situation:

 - For Arrange Own Job forms, select "To my advisor" and your message will be directed towards your assigned co-op advisor.

 - For interview conflict forms, select "Interviews" and your message will be directed to one of our interview coordinators.

 Tell us about your experience and overall satisfaction with the co-op process while you were searching for jobs or on a work term!
 Your anonymous feedback will help us to better understand your overall experience and improve our services and supports.

 To tell us about your experience and overall satisfaction with the co-op process while searching for a job: